Skip to main content

 Stack Blocks

-Next, edit the subtree using the edit icon.
+Next, edit the subtree using the edit pencil icon.

 Edit

-Add the following four subtrees to your subtree as pictured:
+Once inside that subtree, add the following four (sub-)subtrees to the Initialize Robot and Scene subtree as pictured:

 Subtrees